 Jessica Wilbanks grew up on the western shore of the Chesapeake Bay, where the Pentecostal church was the core of her family’s life.
 At sixteen, driven by a desire to discover the world, Jessica walked away from the church.
 Ever since then, she’s been haunted by the world she left behind.

 Jessica’s forthcoming memoir, WHEN I SPOKE IN TONGUES (Beacon Press, 2018), is the story of the painful and complicated process of losing one’s faith and moving across class divides.

 As an active member of the Houston literary community, Jessica has taught writing workshops at Inprint, Writespace, and Boldface, the University of Houston’s annual undergraduate writing conference, and was recently featured in Houston Press‘s “100 Creatives” series.
-She has received fellowship support from the Virginia Center for the Creative Arts, the Taos Summer Writers Conference, the University of Houston, the Houston Arts Alliance, the West Africa Research Association, and The Nation magazine.
+She has presented on various topics at conferences hosted by the Association of Writers & Writing Programs, the American Academy of Religion, and NonfictioNOW.
+Jessica is grateful to have received fellowship support from the Virginia Center for the Creative Arts, Inprint, the Houston Arts Alliance, the West Africa Research Association, and The Nation magazine.